frederic-perez/AmE-dictionary/data/dictionary.md

 __list an address__ _v_ :three::hammer: _M.
 Walk, 24, who listed an address in the 2300 block of West Springfield Avenue, was charged with driving under the influence._
 __listen__ :mute:[lis~~t~~en]
 __listening session__
+__listicle__ _n_ An article constructed in the form of a list.
+The word is a portmanteau of “list” and “article.”
 __listing__ _n_ :four::hammer: _One current listing is a $30 million property._ _Consider the code in Listing 3-1._
 __listless__ :two::hammer:
 __litany__ _n_ :seven: __1__ _Christianity_ A liturgical prayer consisting of a series of petitions recited by a leader alternating with fixed responses by the congregation. __2__ A repetitive recital, series, or list: _the litany of layoffs in recent months by corporate giants._